ampproject/amphtml/CONTRIBUTING.md

 **Bugs**

 As with all pieces of software, you may end up running into bugs.
-Please submit bugs as regular issues on Github - AMP HTML developers are regularly monitoring issues and will try to fix open bugs quickly.
+Please submit bugs as regular issues on GitHub - AMP HTML developers are regularly monitoring issues and will try to fix open bugs quickly.

 The best bug reports include a detailed way to predictably reproduce the issue, and possibly even a working example that demonstrates the issue.